NeuralFlux/rl-analysis/README.md

 # rl-analysis
 This repo is the feeder repo for my Senior Semester Project (BTech Project) at IIT Dharwad.
-It contains all the code, gameplays and helper files mentioned in the [report](https://github.com/NeuralFlux/rl-analysis/blob/main/Report.pdf).
+It contains all the code, weights and helper files mentioned in the [report](https://github.com/NeuralFlux/rl-analysis/blob/main/Report.pdf).

 Each folder contains the following
 1. The code for each agent mentioned in the report